naneps/flutter_orm/README.md

 ## Additional Information

 - To learn more about the package, check out the [official documentation](#).
-- If you encounter any issues or want to contribute, visit the [GitHub repository](#).
+- If you encounter any issues or want to contribute, visit the [GitHub repository](https://github.com/naneps/flutter_orm).
 - You can also join our community on [Discord/Slack] for support.

 ---

-Feel free to adjust the code and sections as you go along!
-This should cover most of the core functionalities you're aiming to build for your ORM package.